Sump'n Else: Local performers

 The Sump'n Else show featured local bands including The Five Americans, The Uniques, The Novas, The Menerals, Those Guys, Kenny and the Kasuals, The Briks, Mouse and the Traps, Kit and the Outlaws, Johnathan's Experiences, The Dancing Bear, The Chaparrals, The Glad Ones, Living End, Redcoats, Tracers, The Outcasts and The Visions.

 Popularity

 Sump'n Else was an afternoon staple on Channel 8, attracting high school students from throughout North Texas.
 The program broadcast live from a NorthPark Center storefront studio which featured a soundproof window.
-When major acts appeared, police officers were located both inside and outside the mall directing traffic and handling the large crowds.
+When major acts appeared, police officers were located both inside and outside the mall directing traffic and handling the crowds.
 A youth-oriented clothing store called Pois'n Ivy opened next to the studio and advertised on the show, capitalizing on the program's local popularity.

 Psychedelia

 On December 7, 1967, an episode of Sump'n Else called "LSD: Insight or Insanity?" featured psychedelic props and techniques along with a public service documentary.
 On January 22, 1968, the show broadcast a special episode called the "Psychedelic Light Show"; the set had been redesigned to feature lighting that changed with the music.